SOFTENG310-VicRoy/310-RondayView/CONTRIBUTING.md

 ## Keeping Branches Up To Date

 In order to prevent your branches getting out of date, it is important to regularly pull changes from the upstream main branch.
-The instructions to do this via rebasing are detailed below:
+The instructions to do this via [rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) are detailed below:

 1) Sync the main branch on your fork with the main branch from the upstream using this button on your fork

 ![Synce Fork Button](docImages/img.png)

-2) On your local main branch, then pull these changes using `git pull`
+2) Then pull these changes to your local main branch using:
+`git pull`

-3) Then rebase your feature branch with your up to date local main using `git rebase main`
+3) Then rebase your feature branch with your up to date local main using:
+`git rebase main`

-4) Git pull to finalise the merge of the remote branch into the feature one `git pull`
+4) Git pull to finalise the merge of the remote branch into the feature branch `git pull`

 5) Finally, push your changes to your remote branch using